What is CRM and why is it important

-There are many different dedicated CRM products out there, and you might be wondering why anyone should use WordPress as a CRM solution.
-Well, the answer to that question really depends on what kind of business you are running.
+There are many dedicated CRM products out there, and you might wonder why anyone should use WordPress as a CRM solution.
+The answer to that question depends on what kind of business you are running.
 If you’re looking for a dedicated CRM solution and your business has nothing to do with WordPress, you should probably look for one of the other solutions out there.
-In this case, it is probably better to use existing services like Salesforce, Zoho, Highrise, etc. Many of these products provide integration with WordPress.
-However, if you already run a business in which WordPress is an important part of what you do, a WordPress CRM solution can make a lot of sense.
-Using a WordPress solution for CRM allows you to have a system that is tightly integrated into your WordPress business.
+In this case, using existing services like Salesforce, Zoho, and Highrise is probably better.
+Many of these products provide integration with WordPress.
+However, if you already run a business where WordPress is an important part of your business, a WordPress CRM solution can make a lot of sense.
+Using a WordPress solution for CRM allows you to have a system tightly integrated into your WordPress business.
 Here are some cases and reasons why you might consider using WordPress as a CRM solution:

 - You already have the data.
 If you are using WordPress as part of your business, you probably already have a lot of data about your customers.
-Being able to use this data out of the box and not having to start from scratch can be a huge advantage.
+Using this data out of the box and not starting from scratch can be a huge advantage.
 Moreover, you won’t have to worry about how to export this data into an appropriate format and how to integrate it into another CRM software.

 - All in one place.
 Having a CRM system that works directly with your WordPress website has the benefit of ensuring that all your data is in one centralized place.
-This means that you won’t have to leave your dashboard to work with your customer data.
+You won’t have to leave your dashboard to work with your customer data.

 - Extendable with plugins.
-One of the strongest sides of WordPress is the number of plugins that the open source community has built and is building every day.
+One of the strongest sides of WordPress is the number of plugins that the open-source community has built and is building daily.
 There is a plugin for everything, and having the ability to add functionality or integration to your CRM is a huge advantage over a SASS-based type of CRM software.